aboutcode-org/vulnerablecode/docs/source/tutorial_add_new_improver.rst

     IMPROVERS_REGISTRY = {x.qualified_name: x for x in IMPROVERS_REGISTRY}

 Congratulations!
-You've written your first improver.
+You have written your first improver.

 Run Your First Improver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If everything went well, you'll see your improver in the list of available improvers.
+If everything went well, you will see your improver in the list of available improvers.

 .. code-block:: console
    :emphasize-lines: 6